GG772/transformer-translation/README.md

 ### Data Preparation

-1. Place your parallel data (JSON format) in the `data/` directory.
+1. Unzip data in the `data/` directory.
 2. Use the helper script to preprocess data:
    ```bash
    python utils/helpers.py